 Cody is a somewhat small city located in the state of Wyoming.
 With a population of 10,174 people and four constituent neighborhoods, Cody is the 11th largest community in Wyoming.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 12.63 minutes getting to work every day.
+On average, they spend only 11.97 minutes getting to work every day.

-The per capita income in Cody in 2010 was $27,139, which is upper middle income relative to Wyoming and the nation.
-This equates to an annual income of $108,556 for a family of four.
+The per capita income in Cody in 2018 was $34,127, which is upper middle income relative to Wyoming and the nation.
+This equates to an annual income of $136,508 for a family of four.
 However, Cody contains both very wealthy and poor people as well.

 The people who call Cody home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cody residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cody include Irish, English, Swedish, and Norwegian.
+Important ancestries of people in Cody include German, English, Irish, Norwegian, and Swedish.

 The most common language spoken in Cody is English.
 Other important languages spoken here include Spanish and Italian.